aaronshibutho-prog/multi-factor-valuation-model/README.md

+# Propell
-# Propell Equity Valuation Engine
+### Equity Valuation Engine

+**A Python-based multi-factor stock valuation system that combines intrinsic valuation, peer comparison, financial quality analysis, and weighted scoring to classify stocks as undervalued, fairly valued, or overvalued.**

 A Python-based stock valuation engine that combines **intrinsic valuation**, **relative valuation**, and **financial quality analysis** to estimate whether a stock appears **undervalued, fairly valued, or overvalued**.